Providers

 How Credential Injection Works

 The agent process inside the sandbox never sees real credential values.
-At startup, the proxy replaces each credential with an opaque placeholder token in the agent’s environment.
-When the agent sends an HTTP request containing a placeholder, the proxy resolves it to the real credential before forwarding upstream.
+At startup, OpenShell replaces each credential with an opaque placeholder token in the agent’s environment.
+When the agent sends an HTTP request containing a placeholder, the proxy resolves it immediately before forwarding the request.

 Supported injection locations